Uranium and Nuclear Power in Kazakhstan

 In August 2023 the government announced Ulken Village in Zhambyl district of Almaty as the main option for the location of the country’s first nuclear power plant.
 There has been public concern over seismic activity in the region and subsequently the municipality planned to host a public hearing.

-In September 2023, the president announced that the country will hold a referendum, expected to take place in 2024, to decide whether to build its first nuclear power plant.
+In September 2023, the president announced that the country was to hold a referendum to decide whether to build its first nuclear power plant.
 In January 2024, the government announced an action plan that includes a 5% nuclear share of the national generation mix by 2035.
-In August 2024 the last of a series of public meetings on the construction of a nuclear power plant in the country took place in Astana.
+In October 2024 more than 70% of people who voted in the referendum backed new nuclear energy in the country.

 Proposed nuclear power reactors